-In 2022, the sports industry will continue to see an influx of money from new sources, shifting power dynamics in college sports, more widespread use of emerging technologies, and a greater focus on broader societal issues.
-Our annual sports industry outlook explores how these trends could create new opportunities and challenges for sports organizations, leagues, owners, teams, players, and fans.
+In 2022, the sports industry will continue to see an influx of money from new sources, shifting power dynamics in college sports, more widespread use of emerging technologies and a greater focus on broader societal issues.
+Our annual sports industry outlook explores how these trends could create new opportunities and challenges for sports organisations, leagues, owners, teams, players and fans.

-Our 2021 outlook highlighted the need for sports organizations to seek new and varied revenue streams and ways to forge deeper fan connections amid the pandemic.
-We also underscored the need for greater focus and action on equity and justice issues regarding race, gender, and LGBT+.
+Our 2021 outlook highlighted the need for sports organisations to seek new and varied revenue streams and ways to forge deeper fan connections amid the pandemic.
+We also underscored the need for greater focus and action on equity and justice issues regarding race, gender and LGBT+.
 We have seen some progress in this space, but there is more to do.

-Will programs associated with these areas continue to be voluntary, or should sports organizations and other governing bodies make them mandatory?
+Will programs associated with these areas continue to be voluntary, or should sports organisations and other governing bodies make them mandatory?